Admission to Bachelor of Dental Surgery (BDS) Programme

 A student who is registered for the programme of study leading to the degree of BDS is required during practical training to act in a quasi-professional role in relation to patients and therefore, as a condition of continuation in the programme, undertakes to comply with the principles of this Code of Professional Conduct and Fitness to Practice.

-Information on fees and funding can be accessed via the following link http://www.gla.ac.uk/scholarships/fees/
+Information on fees and funding can be found here.

 Dental Student Support Grant (DSSG)

-All information on student accommodation can be accessed through http://www.gla.ac.uk/services/residentialservices/ Residential services have a note of your name and UCAS number, so can progress your application before you have your UF.
+All information on student accommodation can be accessed on the Residential Services webpage.
+Residential services have a note of your name and UCAS number, so can progress your application before you have an Unconditional firm offer.

 All students will be allocated a locker.
-Locker allocation will take place on Tuesday 18th September at 12 noon.
-A £10.00 deposit (refundable after final year) is required and you will also need to provide a combination lock.
+Locker allocation will take place during Freshers weeks.
+A £10.00 deposit (refundable after final year) is required.
+Students are required to provide a combination lock for their locker.

 |Coordinator||Dr Chris Nile|